yahoojp-marketing/ads-search-api-php-samples/README_EN.md

 --------------------------------
 To construct PHP environment, install followings.

-1. PHP 7.1.x or above
+1. PHP 8.1.x or above
-2. Composer 1.9.3 or above
+2. Composer 2.4.2 or above
-3. OpenAPI generator 4.x series (4.2.3 or above)
+3. OpenAPI generator 6.2.0 or above
 4. Write Ids in conf/api_config.ini like this.
   - accountId          : API account ID (required)
   - accessToken        : API accessToken (required)